jchultarsky101/pcli/README.md

 ## <a id="prerequisites"></a>Prerequisites

-This is a command line interface (CLI) program that runs in the terminal.
-You need to have some familiarity with how to execute commands.
+This is a command-line interface (CLI) program that runs in the terminal.
+Basic familiarity with executing commands is recommended.

-It is a client to the Physna services.
-To be able to use it, you will need to first request a Physna Enterprise account.
-Please, contact your Physna representative for details.
+This CLI is a client for Physna services.
+To use it, you must first request a Physna Enterprise account.
+Please contact your Physna representative for more information.

 ## <a id="installation"></a>Installation